-- Smart Growth School Cost Reimbursement M.G.L. c.40S the school funding insurance policy adopted in 2005 and available starting in 2008 is a companion to 40R, adoption of smart growth zoning could also qualify the municipality for additional education funding in the event that the public school costs resulting from children within the smart growth district exceed approximately one-half of the tax revenues from new residential development within the district.
+- Density Bonus Payments M.G.L. c.40R Sec.
+9(b) once Smart Growth zoning is adopted; the State would provide a "density bonus" payment of \$3,000 for every new home created in the Smart Growth district.
+If approved and built under 40R zoning, the Town could be eligible for an additional \$450,000 (150 units X \$3,000/unit) from DHCD.
+Incentive and bonus payments may be required to only be used by the Town for capital improvement expenditures. - Smart Growth School Cost Reimbursement M.G.L. c.40S the school funding insurance policy adopted in 2005 and available starting in 2008 is a companion to 40R, adoption of Smart Growth zoning could also qualify the municipality for additional education funding in the event that the public school costs resulting from children within the Smart Growth district exceed approximately one-half of the tax revenues from new residential development within the district.
 A detailed fiscal analysis will be necessary to estimate whether any such payment would be likely based on anticipated unit type and resulting demographics.
-However, RKG notes that in this analysis the estimated student costs, at approximately \$550,175 well exceed the estimated gross residential property tax receipts of approximately \$443,076. - Priority consideration for state discretionary grants M.G.L. c/40R Sec.
-9c by statute, communities with smart growth zoning districts are entitled to favorable considerations for state discretionary funds including environmental, planning, economic development, transportation and infrastructure grants assuming that these have not been impacted as a result of economic and budgetary issues arising from the COVID-19 pandemic.
+However, RKG notes that in this analysis the estimated student costs, at approximately \$951,606 well exceed the estimated gross residential property tax receipts of approximately \$604,195. - Priority consideration for state discretionary grants M.G.L. c/40R Sec.
+9c by statute, communities with Smart Growth zoning districts are entitled to favorable considerations for state discretionary funds including environmental, planning, economic development, transportation and infrastructure grants assuming that these have not been impacted as a result of economic and budgetary issues arising from the COVID-19 pandemic.